0x23/nmWave-Interferometer/README.md

 ## Laser Diodes

-For this project the laser source requires a long coherence length, wich only certain laser diode models can provide.
+For this project the laser source requires a long coherence length, which only certain laser diode models can provide.
 Below is a table of laser diodes that I tested or want to test in future:

+The current recommandation is the: <code style="color : Aquamarine">Osram PLT5 516FA</code>

 | Part Number           | Nominal Current | Optimal Drive Current | Power   | Wavelength  | Notes                                             | Plus on case |
 |-----------------------|-----------------|-----------------------|---------|-------------|---------------------------------------------------|-----------|